OUR MISSION

 OUR GOALS

 Link and build relationships between education centres, newcomers, students, government, and community groups for mutual benefits.
-Encourage newcomers and students involvement within the community.
+Encourage newcomer and student involvement within the community.
 Facilitate opportunities for newcomers and students to actively apply disciplinary knowledge and skills.

 OUR BOARD MEMBERS